HashLoad/CLIBr/README.md

 ## Available Commands

 ### > Help
-This command initialize a new project.
+This is a helper for clibr.
 ```
 clibr --help
 ```